dutchcode/TradepostTop20Tracker/README.md

      cp config.example.yaml config.yaml
      ```
    - Open `config.yaml` and fill in your actual values for the Tradepost API key, InteractiveBrokers account details, and other settings.

+## IBAPI Integration

+This project includes the Interactive Brokers API (IBAPI) version 10.30.1 in the `vendor/ibapi` directory.
+This ensures compatibility and ease of setup across different environments.

+If you need to update the IBAPI version:

+1. Download the new version from the [Interactive Brokers website](https://interactivebrokers.github.io/).
+2. Extract the `ibapi` folder from the downloaded package.
+3. Replace the contents of `vendor/ibapi` with the new version.
+4. Update this README to reflect the new version number.

+Note: Always test thoroughly after updating the IBAPI version, as changes may affect the functionality of this project.

 ## Configuration